 - The amount of your deductible: The higher your deductible, the lower your premiums will be.

 - Your driving record: Good drivers are statistically less likely to be involved in boating collisions, so you will typically pay less for boat coverage as a driver with a good record.

 You may also be able to get discounts on your policy if you are a homeowner, hold multiple policies with the same insurer, have taken a boating safety course, or are renewing a claims-free policy.
-An agent in the Trusted Choice network can help you find and receive the discounts for which you qualify.
+An agent in our network can help you find and receive the discounts for which you qualify.

 Find the Right Michigan Boat Insurance Policy

 Comparison shopping for the right boat insurance policy can be time consuming.
 You will need to provide each insurance company with your personal details as well as information about your boat, where and how you will be using and storing it and how much coverage you wish to purchase.

 Working with an independent agent in our network can simplify this process as you will only have to provide your information once and then your agent can do the comparison shopping for you.
 Your local agent can do more than just help you find a great boat insurance policy.
 Agents are available to assist you with all your insurance-related needs and can even advocate for you during the claims process.

 Contact an agent near you to start comparing Michigan boat insurance quotes.